thainamhoang/adasite/index.md

 find all possible similarity combinations, set the threshold to 75th percentile and create an edge every time similarity is higher than the threshold.

-TBD
+{% include analysis/genre_theme_graph.html %}

+Once again we have a different graph from the same movies.
+As with previous graph, the color of the node is logarithm of betweenness (lighter color → higher measure) and size illustrates the IMDB rating.
+While in previous graphs, the betweenness was either really high or 0, then this time we have better spread due to the methodology we applied.
+Visually, however it is again impossible to say if there is any relationship between the size and color of the node.
+It's high time for correlation analysis.

 ## Correlation Analysis

-Now that we have generated the graphs in two different ways, and analysed the relationships between the centrality measures and success (IMDB rating) visually, it is high time for quantifying the relationship.
+To recap, we have generated the graphs in three different ways, and analysed the relationships between the centrality measures and success (IMDB rating) visually, which didn't tell us anything conclusive.
+Hopefully, correlation analysis will shed some light.
 We will first use simple correlation (a.k.a.
 Pearson correlation coefficient) and then go more in depth and "control" for some variables.

 ### Is there a relationship?